 As always, I hope you will take the time to practice and do some homework before going on to the next lesson.
-For my piece of wood, I used a half inch thick piece of solid maple and a #3 reverse tooth scroll saw blade.
-Remember though that I am only suggesting that for your own use.
-You may want to try with some pine or plywood or other wood that you may have around your shop.
+For my piece of wood, I would use a half inch thick piece of solid maple and a #2 or #3 reverse tooth scroll saw blade.
+Remember though that this is only a suggestion.
+You may want to try with some pine, plywood or other wood that you may have around your shop.

 Thank you again for participating in my class.
 Please feel free to ask me questions or even take pictures of your practice pieces and show them off here.
 I hope I have helped give you a better idea of cutting curves and swirls and most of all, I hope you are really having FUN!